Video CV: What are the Pros and Cons?

 #1: Puts your personality and skills on display

 Choosing a visume in addition to or even over a traditional CV already says a lot about the kind of person you are — the one who’s not afraid to get off the beaten track.
 If you’re marketing, PR, or multimedia and broadcast professional, then there’s no better way to showcase your presentation and communication skills than via a video CV.
 Plus, a well-put video demonstrates not only your creative side but also a range of practical skills, such as video editing and the ability to use digital tools to your advantage, raising your chances of getting that job interview.
+As for all the soft skills, have a look at our top 5 to see how you can include in your visume too.

 #2: Gives you control